GetDKAN/dkan/docs/source/user-guide/guide_data_dictionaries.rst

 3. Enter a human readable title for your data dictionary.
 4. In the **Dictionary Fields** section, click the "Add one" button.
 5. Fill the form to define your field.
 Reference the Table Schema section above if needed.
-6. Repeat steps 5 and 6 for each field you want in your data dictionary.
+6. Repeat steps 4 and 5 for each field you want in your data dictionary.
 7. Click the "Save" button.
 8. See a list of your data dictionaries at `/api/1/metastore/schemas/data-dictionary/items/`
 9. Edit your data dictionary by going to `/admin/dkan/data-dictionaries`.